Humanrace: Pharrell Announces The Launch Of His Skincare Line

 The Humanrace Rice Powder Cleanser will cost $32, consisting of fruit alpha hydroxy acids as well as kaolin clay.
 The Lotus Enzyme Exfoliator ($46) is formulated with glycolic acid, while the Humidifying Cream ($48) includes mushroom extract, rice water, and niacinamide.
 Each of the products is packaged in grass-green eco-friendly containers made from 50% post-consumer recycled plastic.
 The tubs also come with a removable interior chamber, which can be reused and exchanged for a refill.

-Take a look at the products, set to drop on November 25, below:
+Take a look at the products set to drop on November 25 below and stay locked to Humanrace’s website for more updates HERE:

 Comments